peterfarrar/principles-of-management-notes/notes_ch_08.md

 ## 8.1 Gaining Advantages by Understanding the Competitive Environment
 What is strategic analysis, and why do firms need to analyze their competitive environment?
 **Strategic analysis** is the process of studying one's competitive environment so as to understand it's impact on their organization.
 Awareness of the external, competitive environment allows businesses to adapt and succeed.
 The **competitive environment** is a both part of the external environment and the internal environment.
 Who is the competition and what are they doing?
 Who are your customers?
 How is the external enviroment changing?
 **Environmental scanning** is the process of examining both the internal and external state of the organization.
-It alows the organization to position itself for change when needed.
+It allows the organization to position itself for change when needed.

 ### The Competitive Environment
 **competitive environment** include internal and external components.